-The farm at Cape Trib was bought as a disused cattle property.
 It was tough starting out.
 Guinea grass was 6 foot high and paddocks were littered with rusty barbed wire fences and abandoned squatter camps.
 Preparing the paddocks for planting was an arduous and painstaking task.
-Colin, Dawn and their four children began the regeneration process and experimented with an array of rare tropical fruit trees.
+Colin, Dawn and their four children began the rejuvenation process and experimented with an array of rare tropical fruit trees.

-Their quest was hampered by natural disasters such as direct hits from cyclones, phytophthora, and pests, as well as the hardships of developing a commercial orchard in an area with no services (eg no power, water or telecommunications).
-Power came from a trusty Lister generator which thumped away for three hours each night, after which lighting was limited to kerosene lamps and candles; one read books or played games for entertainment as there was no TV (perhaps this part was no hardship!); house water came from a spring, the intake of which often had to be cleared to ensure supply.
+Their quest was hampered by natural disasters such as direct hits from cyclones, phytophthora, and pests, as well as the hardships of developing a commercial orchard in an area with no services (no power, water or telecommunications).
+Power came from a trusty Lister generator which thumped away for three hours each night, after which lighting was limited to kerosene lamps and candles; the family read books or played games for entertainment as there was no TV (perhaps this part was no hardship!); house water came from a spring, the intake of which often had to be cleared to ensure supply.

-From just before the Daintree Ferry through to Cape Trib the unsealed road was extremely rough, with just one bridge between the ferry and the farm; wet seasons brought landslides on the ranges and uncrossable flooded creeks, making access impossible for weeks at a time.
-Communication with the outside world only occurred through the Royal Flying Doctor radio at Mason’s Shop and the weekly mail service.
+From just before the Daintree Ferry through to Cape Trib the unsealed road was extremely rough, with many rocky creek crossings and just one bridge – this section alone could take two hours on a good run.
+Wet seasons brought landslides on the ranges and uncrossable flooded creeks, making access impossible for weeks at a time.
+Communication with the outside world was limited to the Royal Flying Doctor radio at Mason’s Shop and the weekly mail service.

-Then once fully established, the most notable event of all was Cyclone Rona in February 1999 which went straight through the property and decimated the orchard.
+Over the years, the orchard has thrived and the destination opened up to travellers from across the world.
+But the challenges were not over.
+The most devastating event in the farm’s history was Cyclone Rona in February 1999 which went straight through the property and decimated the orchard.
 Colin’s paddock of 500 beloved durians was 90% destroyed, large swathes of rambutans trees lay twisted amongst a carpet of unripe fruit rotting on the ground, soursops were bowled over from the roots – it made a sad sight.